Leyner-Andres-Bejarano-Palacios/data-structures-and-algorithms/ReadMe.md

 A cubic function would be one function where for every element in the datasest we are using a function with cuadratic time complexity, in the same way a function with n^4 time complexity would be one function where for every element in the dataset we are using a cubic function, and so on with  n^5, n^6, n^7 etc...

 A function with exponential time complexity means that we are having a number of iterations equal to 2 pows the dataset size (O2^n).
+A great example of these algorithms is the one we used in problme number 1863, where we have to create all of the subsets of a given array.

 For competitive programming there are only two types of important spacial complexity O(1) meaning that you are creating new variables in every iteration and the non-constant meaning that you are doing it.